Elections Technology: Recording and Tabulating our Votes Correctly

 1. RECORDING our votes

-Computer-printed ballots.
-In some polling places–particularly early-voting locations in the larger cities– voters cannot mark their own ballots, but must rely on a computer to record of their votes.
-Sometimes these computes print out individual paper ballots; in older machines, the votes are printed on a tape that the voter can view only through a little window.
+- Computer-printed ballots.
+In some polling places–particularly early-voting locations in the larger cities– voters are provided access to a computer to record of their votes.
+Sometimes these computers print out individual paper ballots; in older machines, the votes are printed on a tape that the voter can view only through a little window.

-For their part, poll workers need continuously to remind voters to check the paper trail before casting their votes, and to take any reports of errors seriously.
-If the poll workers where you vote, using a ballot-marking computer, are not telling voters to verify the PAPER ballots, contact your municipal clerk.
+So poll workers need continuously to remind voters to check that the computer printed the ballots correctly before casting their votes.
+Poll workers must also take reports of errors seriously, and refrain from assuming they are all caused by voter error.
+If the poll workers where you vote are not telling voters to verify the computer-printed PAPER ballots, contact your municipal clerk.

 2. COUNTING our votes.

-Many smaller Wisconsin jurisdictions still rely on hand counts, which routinely include a double-check validation count.
+Some smaller Wisconsin jurisdictions still rely on hand counts, which routinely include a double-check validation count.
 Hand counts are never done by just one person, counting alone.
-When votes are hand-counted, even preliminary election results are not reported until two or even more people have separately counted the votes and agree on the total.
+Even preliminary election results are not reported until two or even more people have separately counted the votes and agree on the total.

 But most of Wisconsin’s votes are counted by computers called tabulators.
-These machines count our votes only once–by software written in proprietary secrecy by programmers employed by private companies.
-There is no double-check or verification, although the programmers are in other states or even other countries.
-Our election officials hope and trust that those programmers are all authorized employees or contractors of the companies, but there’s no way them to notice if the voting-machine companies were hacked.
+These machines count our votes only once, using one version of software that was written in proprietary secrecy by programmers employed by private companies.
+There is no double-check or verification.
+Our election officials hope and trust that those programmers are all authorized employees or contractors of the companies, but there’s no way for local officials to know if the voting-machine companies were hacked.

 A note on counting ballots versus counting votes: Tabulators count both.
 Wisconsin’s local elections officials are justifiably proud of their rigorous efforts to make sure the voting machines counted the correct number of ballots.
 This is a good thing; it means they are being alert for signs of what’s called ‘retail’ election fraud–voters casting additional ballots.